 A really important area where you can help an older person is maintaining their quality of life, supporting them to stay confident by staying active and connected and in looking after their health and well-being more generally.

 Getting More Hands On

-If and when you start needing to provide more extensive support for an older person you should make sure you read this guide to your rights as a carer, which include having your needs assessed by the local authority and in some cases may include financial support (carer's allowance), pension credit or respite care.
-For carers who are combining the role with working, there is guidance on your right to request flexible working.
+If and when you need to provide more extensive support for an older person you should make sure you read this guide to your rights as a carer, which include having your needs assessed by the local authority.
+It also covers financial support that you might be able to apply for, such as the carer's allowance, pension credit or respite care.
+For carers who are combining the role with working, there is guidance on carers rights at work, including to right to request flexible working.

-As your involvement becomes more hands on, there may need to be a discussion with the person you are supporting about setting up a Lasting Power of Attorney at least as a precaution for the future.
-Find out more here.
+As involvement becomes more hands on, there may need to be a discussion with the person you are supporting about setting up a Power of Attorney as a precaution for the future.

-At this stage it is also likely that certain home adaptations would be helpful for the person you are supporting from stair lifts to kitchen equipment such as kettle tippers.
+At this stage it is also likely that certain home adaptations would be helpful for the person you are supporting from larger items such as stair lifts, to kitchen equipment such as kettle tippers and key safes.
 There are also speciifc actions that you can take so that the older person is able to get help if they become ill or have a fall while they are on their own.
 See AgeUK's comprehensive guide to home adaptations and safety.

 Much of this will of course be uncharted territory for both you and the older person and may not always be welcome.
 There are some simple techniques that can help with difficult conversations - see this briefing by Independent Age.
 Mind have also produced an excellent guide on how to cope when supporting someone else, applicable to many situations.

 High Intensity Caring

 As care needs increase you are likely to need support in a number of areas.
 A key issue will be understanding social care, including assessments of need - see this overview from AgeUK and our guide to understanding the distinction between social care and health care.